Measurement of the total and differential cross-sections of $t\bar{t}W$ production in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 The binning scheme is optimised for each observable, except \njets, so that at least $60\%$ of the total number of events in a given particle-level bin are in the diagonal element of the migration matrix and there is low statistical uncertainty for the yields in a given reconstruction-level bin (i.e.\ taking into account the signal and background MC samples).
 The statistical uncertainty is required to be below 10\% (16\%) for high-purity (low-purity) regions to obtain similar bin granularity.

-Figure~\ref{fig:Main:Unfolding:migEffAcc:nJets} shows the normalised migration matrix and the acceptance and efficiency corrections for \njets.
+Figure~\ref{fig:Main:Unfolding:migEffAcc:nJets} shows the migration matrix, normalised to the total number of events in each truth bin, and the acceptance and efficiency corrections for \njets.
 The \lll regions are split according to the number of OS-SF lepton pairs.
 The fraction of events in the diagonal cells of the migration matrix shows the resolution of each observable.
 In the case of \njets, the fractions along the diagonal are quite large, 60\%--90\%, for the \ll regions, whereas for the \lll regions the migrations between bins are split among their subregions in a roughly 1:2:1 ratio.
 The migrations between bins are generally smaller for the lepton-based observables, with angular variables showing the smallest migrations, and larger for the jet-based observables.
 The simultaneous unfolding of all fiducial regions shows a 10\% migration of events from \lll regions into \llSS regions.

 The detector-level distributions of \njets are shown before and after the fit to data in Figures~\ref{fig:obs_Njets_SRtemplate}(a) and~\ref{fig:obs_Njets_SRtemplate}(b) respectively.
 The \lll regions are split according to the number of OS-SF lepton pairs, improving the discrimination between the signal \ttW and the \ttZ and \VV background processes.